Distributed Dictionary

 If the key is deleted it is removed from the checkpoint dictionary if it exists and if the key exists in an older checkpoint, then it is also added to the set of deleted_keys for the checkpoint.

-If a put or delete is targeting a checkpoint that no longer exists in the working set then it updates the oldest copy.
+If a put or delete is targeting a checkpoint that no longer exists then the operation is rejected.

 For non-persistent puts, the checkpoint id must be in the working set or newer.
 If it is older than the working set then the put operation is rejected.
 If it is newer than all checkpoints in the working set, then the oldest checkpoint is examined and if it does not contain all the non-persisting keys of the next newer checkpoint, then the put request is internally queued up for later processing.